MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 getting a lot of questions from people who are considering doing the same.
 If that's you, this is my advice.

-So yes, you’re thinking about programming?
-That’s awesome.
+So yes, you’re thinking about programming.
+That’s awesome!
 It’s really a great gig.
+It can be super satisfying and creative and interesting and lucrative.
 Lot’s of opportunity in that sector.
-It can be super satisfying and creative and interesting and lucrative.
 Yada yada.
 You should definitely do it.
-(Seriously, **do eet**!)
-That is, if you really want to do it.

-Which brings me to my first piece of advice:
+(Seriously though, **do eet**!)
+That is, if you really want to do it -- which brings me to my first piece of advice:

 > Do not decide that you’re going to do this right now.